OpenCMISS/documentation/building/index.rst

 For parties interested in the details and an understanding of the above commands the documentation below explains further.

-Making use of the setup repository to create an OpenCMISS installation can simplify the insatllation process, however if you require a specific installation consider installing OpenCMISS manually.
+Making use of the setup repository to create an OpenCMISS libraries installation can simplify the insatllation process, however if you require a specific installation consider installing OpenCMISS manually.
 Before starting make sure to check the requirements documentation

 .. toctree::
    :maxdepth: 1